yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_GettingStartedStoreOnly.html.md

     at the beginning of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

+5. Add the AFNetworking dependency:

+  - Drag the `AFNetworking` (extensions/cocos2dx-highway/build/ios/AFNetworking) files to your project.
+  - Add `$(SRCROOT)/../cocos2d/extensions/cocos2dx-highway/build/ios` to **Build Settings->Library Search Paths**
-5. Drag the `AFNetworking` (extensions/cocos2dx-highway/build/ios/AFNetworking) files to your project.
-Turn on ARC for these files, if it's turned on for your project.
+  - Turn on ARC for these files, if it's turned on for your project (add the `-fobjc-arc` compiler flag to all `AFNetworking` related headers.

 6. Make sure you have these 7 Frameworks linked to your XCode project: